Benoît Brisefer: Supporting characters

 Serge Vladlavodka: an inventor who has devised a number of mechanical creations, including robots.
 Among other things, Vladlavodka was the creator of Madame Adolphine II.

 Madame Adolphine: a charming little old lady, who is quite harmless and always offering sweets to passing acquaintances.
 She was the model for the robotic Madame Adolphine II.

 Madame Adolphine II aka Lady d'Olphine: a robot created by Vladlavodka.
 He based her design on the (real-life) concept of the turtle robots devised by William Grey Walter but also made her more sentient.
 He also built her to look like a local lady, Mrs Adolphine, since the thick clothes she wore would cover the mechanics and the appearance of an old woman would explain her slowness.
 However, Vladlavodka once got two of her circuits mixed up and as a result she became evil: holding up people at gunpoint, robbing banks and even becoming a crime lord under the name "Lady d'Olphine".
 Although not strong enough to battle Benoît, she is cunning and manipulative and has often tricked the good-natured little boy into unintentionally helping her in her plans.

 The chief of police: of the town where Benoît lives.
 Benoît often goes to see him to warn of the crimes that he has witnessed, but his tendency to talk excessively when excited and mixing up his words tries the chief's patience and he sends him packing — leaving Benoît to deal with the crooks himself.
 The chief also dismisses his claims on the grounds that kids like him read too many comics — before going into his office and reading some comics himself.

 Uncle Placid: the nearest Benoît appears to have to a relative, Uncle Placid is a large, powerfully-built man with a big heart to go with it.
 He is a police bodyguard who protects visiting foreign officials and celebrities.
 He is an expert marksman and can more than hold his own in a fight against multiple opponents (though he lacks his nephew's superhuman strength — of which he is unaware of in spite of Benoît's numerous attempts to show him).

 Media adaptations

-In 2014 the comic strip was adapted into a live-action film, Benoît Brisefer - Les Taxis Rouges.
+In 2014 the comic strip was adapted into a live-action film, Benoît Brisefer: Les Taxis rouges (fr).
+The movie, named after the first album of the same name from the series, stars Jean Reno, Gérard Jugnot and Thierry Lhermitte.
+The translated English version is named Benedict Ironbreaker: The Red Taxis.